Basic Security Advice Redcare

 A good quality and correctly specified alarm system is one of the best crime prevention measures you could apply to your premises and property.

-The two greatest enemies of an intruder are NOISE and TIME and an alarm system can greatly reduce the amount of time afforded to an intruder by making a break-in audible to people nearby.
+The two greatest enemies of an intruder are NOISE and TIME and an alarm system can greatly reduce the amount of time available to an intruder by making a break-in audible to people nearby.
 But - an alarm system should be the last line of defence !

-Before installing an intruder alarm system basic prevention (to deter an intruder from even considering breaking in to your property in the first place) should be considered -
+Before installing an intruder alarm system basic prevention (to deter an intruder from even considering breaking in to your property in the first place) should be considered.

 Take a close look at what your property looks like to a thief.
 It should look immediately uninviting and difficult to approach, encouraging a thief to go elsewhere.